virteal/side/README.md

 and needs not to be done twice.
 See also `side.write()`.

-### side.catch( err ) - propagates blocks
+### side.catch( err ) - propagate blocks

-When an exception is raised it can either be a regular exception or the special exception used to signal that the current side action needs to block.
+When an exception is raised it can either be a regular exception or the special exception used to signal that the current side action needs to block before a retry.

 Using `side.catch( err )`, such special exceptions will be detected and rethrown.